periode/thesis/literary_theory.md

 literature is pleasure derived from innovation, creativity, the love of language and its exuberant use. so literature might be the form that engages with life through exciting/mind-challenging/satisfying use of language.

 Wolfgang Iser: literature is an anthropological investigation, complementary to science and philosophy.
-Interpreting that literature, then, is raising questions about it. (he's from reader-response theory)
+Interpreting that literature, then, is raising questions about it. (he's from reader-response theory) [[simondon_mode_existence_objets_techniques]] -lien avec l'esthétique comme connexion entre tech et religion

 traditionally, started with *mimesis* and *poetics* (greeks)

 #### german idealism

-then with **baumgarten** and **kant** comes the dual approach to (1) senses and then (2) reason; i.e. sensation (aesthetics) allow us to apprehend something, which appears unprecedented, and reason allows us to grasp it. *the triumph of reason generates the sublime effect* (kant) -> disinterested, universal, necessary. **schiller** introduces a dialectical movement between reason and imagination (*play*). play brings form into being. **hegel** proposes that art is self-consistent, focused inwardly, and built through a dialectic of Spirit/Reason/Geist. these three where taken up by the romantics in england, who focused a lot on imagination and play, rather than reason (surprisingly heh). but then the post-romantics wanted a bit more material, a bit more social reality (that's when criticism starts to show up). for **nietzsche**, it was about interrogating the value of value itself, and by this value-making process, being able to determine the value of truth.
+then with **baumgarten** and **kant** comes the dual approach to (1) senses and then (2) reason; i.e. sensation ([[aesthetics]]) allow us to apprehend something, which appears unprecedented, and reason allows us to grasp it. *the triumph of reason generates the sublime effect* (kant) -> disinterested, universal, necessary.

+**schiller** introduces a dialectical movement between reason and imagination (*play*). play brings form into being.

+**hegel** proposes that art is self-consistent, focused inwardly, and built through a dialectic of Spirit/Reason/Geist. these three where taken up by the romantics in england, who focused a lot on imagination and play, rather than reason (surprisingly heh). but then the post-romantics wanted a bit more material, a bit more social reality (that's when criticism starts to show up). for **nietzsche**, it was about interrogating the value of value itself, and by this value-making process, being able to determine the value of truth.
 - *truth becomes a moveable host of metaphors, metonymies and anthropomorphisms, ...illusions that we have forgotten are illusions* (freddy nietzsche, "Truth")
 - the artists' lie, or "untruth", brings us closer to what is true (wilde, "Intentions")